Thames Sailing Club Principles

 - A historic Club House which is available to members, their friends and visiting sailors to promote the sport of sailing and encourage good fellowship.

-We are a member's owned and managed organisation and as such, the management of the racing and social programmes relies on ALL members making a voluntary contribution to support these activities.
+We incorporated as a Charity in 2020 and as such, the management of the racing and social programmes relies on ALL members making a voluntary contribution to support these activities.

 It is also the policy of Thames Sailing Club that through their behaviour all participants, members, officials, parents, volunteers and employees show respect and understanding for each other, treat everyone equally and conduct themselves in a way that reflects the principles of the club and the sport.